-The JAMA Oncology study authors described several mechanisms for how alcohol leads to cancer, including DNA and other biomolecular damage caused by acetaldehyde (a metabolite of ethanol, the intoxicant in alcoholic beverages), oxidative stress, alterations in the regulation of hormones, and heightening the carcinogenicity of other chemicals like those found in tobacco.
+The Lancet Oncology study authors described several mechanisms for how alcohol leads to cancer, including DNA and other biomolecular damage caused by acetaldehyde (a metabolite of ethanol, the intoxicant in alcoholic beverages), oxidative stress, alterations in the regulation of hormones, and heightening the carcinogenicity of other chemicals like those found in tobacco.
 Genetic variation also can influence the toxicity of alcohol, as is the case with variations in the aldehyde dehydrogenase gene.
 In 28–45% of the eastern Asian population, this gene is expressed in a form that yields slower acetaldehyde degradation, which, in turn, may contribute to higher rates of alcohol-attributable cancer.

 Other geographic variation is plausibly tied to cultural factors.
 For example, Saudi Arabia and Kuwait, both nations where alcohol drinking is restricted by Islam-based policies, have some of the lowest alcohol-consumption rates in the world and, correspondingly, they also have low alcohol-attributable cancer rates.

 Markedly lower rates of alcohol-attributable cancers in women across the globe also are connected to cultural norms.
-In reflecting about this prominent finding (recall that men in 2020 were burdened with 77% of all alcohol-attributable cancers), the JAMA Oncology study authors expressed concern that as more women enter paid employment, they are increasing their alcohol consumption and corresponding cancer risk.
+In reflecting about this prominent finding (recall that men in 2020 were burdened with 77% of all alcohol-attributable cancers), the Lancet Oncology study authors expressed concern that as more women enter paid employment, they are increasing their alcohol consumption and corresponding cancer risk.

-The JAMA Oncology authors stated that their cancer incidence estimates are likely conservative because not all cancers were included in the calculations, only those that have thus far demonstrated a sufficient causal link to alcohol.
+The Lancet Oncology authors stated that their cancer incidence estimates are likely conservative because not all cancers were included in the calculations, only those that have thus far demonstrated a sufficient causal link to alcohol.
 On the other hand, the authors also acknowledge that some of the alcohol-attributable cancers they tallied represent overcounts because of cancer-causing synergies alcohol may have with tobacco, hepatitis or other risk factors.

-Finally, the JAMA Oncology study authors noted that the impact of COVID-19 on alcohol use and cancer detection may be a confounding factor eclipsing the true cancer rates detected in 2020.
+Finally, the Lancet Oncology study authors noted that the impact of COVID-19 on alcohol use and cancer detection may be a confounding factor eclipsing the true cancer rates detected in 2020.
 To support that concern, they cited a report from the Netherlands that found that cancer diagnoses dropped by 27% early during the pandemic, recovering only partially through early April 2020.
 Additionally, they cited a study from the U.K. that reported binge drinking (6+ drinks in a single sitting on a weekly basis) increased during lockdowns.
 Accordingly, following directly from these two studies, it is plausible that there will be future waves of alcohol-attributable cancers several years from now related to current excessive alcohol use and in the next year or two related to delayed cancer detection.

-The JAMA Oncology authors concluded their publication by calling for warning labels on alcoholic beverage containers as one of several public health strategies to increase awareness of the link between such drinks and cancer and to correspondingly mitigate that threat by reducing individual and overall alcohol consumption.
+The Lancet Oncology authors concluded their publication by calling for warning labels on alcoholic beverage containers as one of several public health strategies to increase awareness of the link between such drinks and cancer and to correspondingly mitigate that threat by reducing individual and overall alcohol consumption.
 Such public health messaging should clearly state that even one drink per day or less increases cancer risk and that alcohol use at increasing levels is strongly associated with other negative and preventable outcomes including accidents, interpersonal violence and dependence.

 GBD 2016 Alcohol Collaborators.
 Alcohol use and burden for 195 countries and territories, 1990-2016: a systematic analysis for the Global Burden of Disease Study 2016.
 Lancet.
 2018 Sep 22;392(10152):1015-1035.